kasrak/feedpaper/README.md

 If you're seeing a 404 page, try restarting the ./dev.sh script.

+To enable better grouping of conversations and relevance filtering, click the gear icon and enter your OpenAI API key.

 ## How it works

 The code is split into two parts: